 - Lastly, make them press or push straight down into the chest with at least 120 pushes for a minute.

 Learning and teaching CPR are both easy if you are truly dedicated to it.
-But, you should keep in mind that you cannot fully teach children about CPR, if you haven’t undergone any CPR training yourself.
-So for starters, visit cpraedcourse.com and begin the CPR/AED course.
+But, you should keep in mind that you cannot fully teach children about CPR if you haven’t undergone any CPR training yourself.
+Start today by visiting cpraedcourse.com and beginning the CPR/AED course.